josephsmithberger/XogotDocs/Documentation.docc/Manual/inputs/controllers_gamepads_joysticks.md

 Unlike keyboards and mice, controllers offer axes with analog inputs.
 The upside of analog inputs is that they offer additional flexibility for actions.
-Unlike digital inputs which can only provide strengths of 0.0 and 1.0, an analog input can provide any strength between 0.0 and 1.0.
-The downside is that without a deadzone system, an analog axis' strength will never be equal to 0.0 due to how the controller is physically built.
-Instead, it will linger at a low value such as 0.062.
+Unlike digital inputs which can only provide strengths of `0.0` and `1.0`, an analog input can provide any strength between `0.0` and `1.0`.
+The downside is that without a deadzone system, an analog axis' strength will never be equal to `0.0` due to how the controller is physically built.
+Instead, it will linger at a low value such as `0.062`.
 This phenomenon is known as drifting and can be more noticeable on old or faulty controllers.

 Let's take a racing game as a real-world example.
 Thanks to analog inputs, we can steer the car slowly in one direction or another.
 However, without a deadzone system, the car would slowly steer by itself even if the player isn't touching the joystick.
-This is because the directional axis strength won't be equal to 0.0 when we expect it to.
-Since we don't want our car to steer by itself in this case, we define a "dead zone" value of 0.2 which will ignore all input whose strength is lower than 0.2.
+This is because the directional axis strength won't be equal to `0.0` when we expect it to.
+Since we don't want our car to steer by itself in this case, we define a "dead zone" value of `0.2` which will ignore all input whose strength is lower than `0.2`.
 An ideal dead zone value is high enough to ignore the input caused by joystick drifting, but is low enough to not ignore actual input from the player.

 Godot features a built-in deadzone system to tackle this problem.
-The default value is 0.5, but you can adjust it on a per-action basis in the Project Settings' Input Map tab.
-For Input.get_vector(), the deadzone can be specified as an optional 5th parameter.
+The default value is `0.5`, but you can adjust it on a per-action basis in the Project Settings' Input Map tab.
+For `Input.get_vector()`, the deadzone can be specified as an optional 5th parameter.
 If not specified, it will calculate the average deadzone value from all of the actions in the vector.